wyfunique/DBSim/README.md

 ### Documentation

-See the Wiki of this repo.
+See the [Wiki](https://github.com/wyfunique/DBSim/wiki) of this repo.

 ### Acknowledgement

 DBSim is developed based on Splicer ([trivio/splicer: Splicer - adds relation querying (SQL) to any python project (github.com)](https://github.com/trivio/splicer)).
-And we also borrowed some ideas from Apache Calcite.
+We also borrowed some ideas from Apache Calcite.

 ### Citation